syl3r86/displaymode/README.md

 # Display Mode
 A module for Foundry VTT to hide all those pesky display elements you don't need for table gaming.
+Just click the Foundry Icon (top left) to hide the sidebar, navigation, scene controlls, player display and macro hotbar.

 ## Installation
 1. Copy this link and use it in Foundrys Module Manager to install the Module